KoukeNeko/FinderHover/README.md

 ## How It Works

-The app uses several macOS technologies:
+The app uses modern macOS technologies:

-- **Accessibility API**: Monitors mouse position globally
+- **Accessibility API**: Monitors mouse position globally and retrieves file information from Finder
-- **AppleScript**: Interacts with Finder to get file information
-- **SwiftUI**: Displays the hover window with file details
+- **SwiftUI**: Renders the beautiful hover window with adaptive sizing
+- **AppKit**: Manages window positioning and screen boundary detection
 - **Menu Bar Integration**: Runs as a lightweight background app

+**Note**: The app works with **selected files** in Finder.
+Select a file (click it), then hover your mouse over it to see the preview.

 ## Requirements

-- macOS 14.0 or later
+- macOS 14.0 or later (compatible with macOS 15+ and future versions)
-- Accessibility permissions
+- Accessibility permissions only
-- AppleEvents permissions for Finder interaction
+- Xcode 15.0+ for building

-## Privacy
+## Privacy & Security

-FinderHover:
+FinderHover is designed with privacy in mind:
-- Only accesses file metadata (name, size, dates)
+- ✅ Only accesses file metadata (name, size, dates, paths)
-- Does not read file contents
+- ✅ Does not read file contents
-- Does not send any data over the network
+- ✅ Does not send any data over the network
+- ✅ No analytics or tracking
-- Runs entirely locally on your Mac
+- ✅ Runs entirely locally on your Mac
+- ✅ Uses Accessibility API only (no AppleScript automation)
+- ✅ Open source - inspect the code yourself!

 ## Development

-Built with:
+**Technology Stack:**
 - Swift 5.0
-- SwiftUI
+- SwiftUI for modern UI
-- AppKit
+- AppKit for window management
-- Accessibility Framework
+- Accessibility Framework for file detection
+- Combine for reactive updates

+**Project Structure:**
+- `FinderHoverApp.swift` - Main app and menu bar setup
+- `HoverWindow.swift` - Floating preview window UI
+- `HoverManager.swift` - Coordinates mouse tracking and display
+- `MouseTracker.swift` - Global mouse movement monitoring
+- `FinderInteraction.swift` - Accessibility API integration
+- `FileInfo.swift` - File metadata model

+**Supported File Types:**
+The app recognizes and provides descriptions for 50+ file types including:
+- Documents: PDF, Word, Excel, PowerPoint, Pages, Numbers, Keynote
+- Images: JPEG, PNG, GIF, SVG, PSD, AI, Sketch
+- Media: MP4, MOV, AVI, MP3, WAV, FLAC
+- Archives: ZIP, RAR, 7Z, DMG, ISO
+- Code: Swift, Python, JavaScript, TypeScript, Java, C/C++, HTML, CSS
+- And many more...

 ## Troubleshooting